Skip to content

 Is It Hard to Get Into GateWay Community College?
 Acceptance Rate & Requirements

 GateWay Community College, located in Phoenix, Arizona, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 24%.
+The graduation rate is roughly 24%.

 Can I Afford It?